Adding Input Widgets to Steps

 This behaves in the same way as a variable created in a Form Step input.

-If you want to make the text input widget larger, select the "Multiple Lines" toggle in the Context Pane.
+If you want to make the text input widget larger, select the "Multiple Lines" toggle in the side pane.
 You can then change the dimensions to fill any space.

 File